nova-pkgs/python/Doc/library/socketserver.rst

    .. method:: verify_request(request, client_address)

       Must return a Boolean value; if the value is :const:`True`, the request will be processed, and if it's :const:`False`, the request will be denied.
 This function can be overridden to implement access controls for a server.
 The default implementation always returns :const:`True`.

-   .. versionchanged:: 3.6
-      Support for the :term:`context manager` protocol was added.
-Exiting the context manager is equivalent to calling :meth:`server_close`.

 Request Handler Objects